gene orthology software behind OrthoDB

 already contains the required files.

-In addition there are a number of BUSCO related variables.
+related variables.
 If a mapping is run without giving a target node (as a NCBI taxid),

-BUSCO is used in auto lineage
+is used in auto lineage

 mode in order to establish a node.